Write Haiku Poems About Winter Snow and Frost

 Jack Frost’s calling card.

-This is a poem I wrote when the weather was cold and icy.
+I wrote the next poem when the weather was cold and icy.
 My breath billowed out as clouds of pale vapor as I spoke.
 The ground was coated with a crispy layer of white rime.

 White frosting on autumn leaves